 This method of application provides a 100% metal veneer coating.
 A hot spray metal coating finish has all the genuine subtle characteristics of solid metal.
 Nothing really visually compares to a real metal finish.
 There is a sophisticated depth of quality reflected in the colour tones and natural occurring patina.
 Thermal spray also performs beautifully in terms of surface protection as this was the original purpose for this application, and this offers a practical advantage when coating mild steel especially for use outdoors.

 Decorative metal finishes and paints that are made up of resin binders can occasionally result in a slightly synthetic and overly shiny appearance even with a high metal content.
 This can occur due to over polishing that reveals tiny metal particles and an overly uniform less characterful finish.
-When we use the cold liquid metal application we aim to maintain as close a match to the real metal as possible.
+When we use the cold liquid metal application we aim to maintain as close a match to our thermal metal finishes as possible.
 So unless our client specifically requires, we would prefer avoiding overly shinny finishes when using a resin base metal finish.

 Call our office on 01825 763485 for more information and advice on any of our metal finishing.